dcs4cop/dask-distributed-sprint/README.md

 - which uses dask 1.2.2

-To start docker container use the update procedure below.
+To start the docker container use the update/start procedure below.

 ## Running a Worker VM

-The worker has been installed on a VM called dask-worer-[number] which uses the base image ```image-dask-worker-v1```.
+The worker has been installed on a VM called dask-worker-[number] which uses the base image ```image-dask-worker-v1```.
-The worker container is started automatically and will expose threeport of range 9000-9100 (worker, nanny, bokeh).
+The worker container is started automatically and will expose three ports of range 9000-9100 (worker 9000, nanny 9010, bokeh 9020).
+These ports can be configured in the file ```.env```.
+The worker registers itself to the scheduler.
-Teh worker registers itself to the scheduler.
-When a new worker VM is created, the worker port has to be configured and the container restarted.

 The following configuration has been used for the worker VM: